Application Packages in Declarative Sharing in the Native Application Framework

 Test the application

-After building the application package, providers can perform basic tests from the live environment.
+After building the app package, you can perform basic tests on it from the live environment.

-Install the app from an application package using the command: CREATE APPLICATION … FROM APPLICATION PACKAGE.
+Install the app from an app package using the command: CREATE APPLICATION … FROM APPLICATION PACKAGE, replacing <DECL_SHARE_APP> with the name of the app.
 For example:

 Copy

-Update the files in the application package as needed, and then see if it worked by using the command: ALTER APPLICATION PACKAGE … UPGRADE USING VERSION LIVE.
+Update the files in the app package as needed, and then see if it worked by using the command: ALTER APPLICATION PACKAGE … UPGRADE USING VERSION LIVE.

 Copy